The Temperley-Lieb Tower and the Weyl Algebra: The Universal Weyl Category

-a loosening of the defining relation of the Weyl algebra where $1$ is replaced by an idempotent.
+a loosening of the defining relation of the Weyl algebra where $1$ is replaced by a \emph{noncentral} idempotent.

-This isomorphism is analogous to one in the quantum Heisenberg categories $\mathcal{H}eis_k(z,t)$ with central charge $k$ studied by \cite{BSW20} (which generalize the quantum Heisenberg category of \cite{LS13} by setting $k=-1$).
+This isomorphism is analogous to one in the quantum Heisenberg categories $\mathcal{H}_{q,k}^{BSW}$ with central charge $k$ studied by \cite{BSW20} (which specialize to the quantum Heisenberg category of \cite{LS13} by setting $k=-1$).
 In the Heisenberg categories with nonpositive central charge, there is an isomorphism

-In the isomorphism \eqref{eq:Weyliso} in $\Weyl$, the object $\kimage[0]$ on the right hand side is a subobject of $\mathbbm{1}$.
-In a rough sense, this behavior is ``in between'' the Heisenberg categories with central charges $k=0$ and $k=-1$.
+In the isomorphism of Proposition \ref{prop:WeylIso}, the object $\kimage[0]$ on the right hand side is a subobject of $\mathbbm{1}$.
+In a rough sense, this behavior is ``in between'' the Heisenberg categories with central charges $k=0$ and $k=-1$. \end{rem}